 For our Project and Research Grants, the support is directly from our team.
 We will put out ‘calls for applications’ about the specific issues we want to fund and this is your opportunity to submit a response.
 We’ll then invite selected organisations to develop a full application.
 The invitation to develop a full application is an in-principle approval to fund your work.
 So, our team will work closely with you on completing your application and ensuring you meet our funding requirements.

 Longleigh Foundation’s mission, vision and values

 It’s important to us that all the funding applications we receive support our mission and vision.
 Our values guide us in how we go about our work so you know what you can expect from us and what we’re looking for from you in return.

-Our values are to be: transformative, passionate, aspirational, collaborative and agile.
+Our values are to be: compassionate, collaborative, agile, insightful and ethical.